 The Australian Writers’ Guild continues to fight against unfair treatment of writers both for the writers’ sake and in support of a healthy industry.
 We are negotiating new industrial terms and conditions and have developed a new range of model contracts and minimum recommended terms and conditions.
 Our service for members ups the ante on contract negotiations and adherence.
 Solidarity is fundamental to winning these battles.
 Support the guild that works hard for you and your fellow writers, and call on our services to fight for what you are worth.

 In joining with other writing professionals, you will be contributing to the health of Australian performance writing culture and all its communities.
-Without the support and advice of the Guild over the past almost 50 years, many successful writers would never have had the chance to develop the careers they now cherish.
+Without the support and advice of the Guild over the past 60 years, many successful writers would never have had the chance to develop the careers they now cherish.

 Australia’s most prominent writers are long-serving members of the Australian Writers’ Guild.